airbnb/ruby/rubocop-airbnb/README.md

   - .rubocop_todo.yml
 ```

-You need to inherit `.rubocop_airbnb.yml` from another file becuase Rubocop order of operations.
+You need to inherit `.rubocop_airbnb.yml` from another file because of Rubocop order of operations.
 It runs `inherit_from` before `require` commands.
 If the configuration is not in a separate file
 you could potentially experience a bunch of warnings from `.rubocop_todo.yml` for non-existant
 `Airbnb` rules.